Journalists wishing to find out more about the GWSR, its aspirations and achievements and details of its special events, can contact:

 The BBC's Father Brown on the platform at Kembleford (Winchcombe GWSR)

 We can also assist if you need to carry out filming on the railway.
-We have a strong track record of working with production companies looking for period railway location work - our portfolio includes the BBC's Doctor Who and Father Brown as well as full-lengh feature films and documentaries.
+We have a strong track record of working with production companies looking for period railway location work - our portfolio includes the BBC's Countryfile, Doctor Who and Father Brown as well as full-lengh feature films and documentaries.
 We can offer station scenes, lineside and on-train opportunities (including side corridor coaches), freight trains, diesel and steam traction.
 Venues include a tunnel, cuttings, embankments, bridges, attractive landscape, signals, signal boxes and stations including the charming rural Winchcombe station - typical of a Great Western Railway station suitable for pre-war and post-war scenarios.
 Please contact the Press Office for more information and assistance.